 Champagne Jello Shots are fun and festive single-serve cocktails for the holidays, a New Year’s Eve party, Oscar parties, and any other special occasion!

-If you're looking for a super FUN and FESTIVE holiday cocktail idea, you've got to make this easy Champagne Jello Shots recipe!
+If you're looking for a super fun and festive holiday cocktail idea, you've got to make this easy Champagne Jello Shots recipe!

 This is not one of your standard jello shot recipes.
 These glitter jello shots are elevated with Champagne (or sparkling wine), homemade simple syrup, and beautiful sparkly edible gold stars (or gold sprinkles).